Ways to Support the Akron Symphony

 Donors who make legacy gifts to the Greater Akron Music Association, Inc. (Akron Symphony Orchestra, Chorus & Youth Symphony) will become members of the Heritage Society and receive benefits including:

 - Name recognition in the Symphony concert program books

 - An invitation to the Annual Heritage Society reception

 - A CD set/history book featuring the Akron Symphony Orchestra

 Let us know when you have named the Akron Symphony in your will so we can recognize your generous gift.
 If you prefer to remain anonymous, your gift will be kept completely confidential.
 We appreciate your generosity, and we will honor your wishes.

-For more information about the Akron Symphony’s deferred gift opportunities, contact the Symphony office at 330-535-8131.
+For more information about the Akron Symphony’s deferred gift opportunities, contact Director of Development Jennifer Anzalone at 330.535.8131.

 An Important Note: The official organization name that should be used in all formal correspondence regarding planned gifts to the Symphony is: The Greater Akron Musical Association Inc. dba the Akron Symphony Orchestra.
 The Greater Akron Musical Association (or GAMA) is the “umbrella” name for the Akron Symphony Orchestra, Akron Youth Symphony, Akron Youth Philharmonic and Akron Symphony Chorus.